Guide To Finding Value at Work (Definition Plus Value Types)

 Receiving comprehensive health insurance

 Access to professional development

 Being able to work from anywhere

 Securing long-term job stability

-Your intrinsic values are the attributes that you most appreciate and seek out when carrying out responsibilities at your job.
-They're directly involved with your day-to-day behavior and choices.
+Intrinsic values are attributes you appreciate and seek when carrying out responsibilities at your job.
+They're directly involved with your routine behavior and choices.
 Examples of intrinsic values in the workplace include:

 Adapting to change

 Serving at an environmentally conscious company

 When considering your work values, it's essential to analyze your lifestyle values.
 Lifestyle values can affect your decisions when contemplating what you may require to accomplish your goals.
 Lifestyle values can be intrinsic and extrinsic.
 Here are a few lifestyle value examples:

 Knowing your work values is a beneficial tool to find an employer aligning with your values or start establishing them within your career.
 Here are seven steps for assessing your values and choosing which are most meaningful to you: